sjgknight/creds-hugo-research-group/content/project/2021-Launch/body.md

 ---

 ## How do we model changes in learning needs for truth, trust, and knowing, through crises like pandemics? <br> How do we design for technologies to help us navigate these changing needs?
-<div style= "float:right;margin:5px;width:50%;">{{< figure src="analytics.jpg" caption="Modeling change, Photo by <a href='https://unsplash.com/@edhoradic?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText'>Edho Pratama</a> on <a href='https://unsplash.com/?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText'>Unsplash</a>" numbered="false" alt="Search result image for 'analytics', by Edho Pratama on Unsplash" >}}</div>
+<div style= "float:right;margin:5px;width:50%;">{{< figure src="analytics.jpg" caption="Modelling change, Photo by <a href='https://unsplash.com/@edhoradic?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText'>Edho Pratama</a> on <a href='https://unsplash.com/?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText'>Unsplash</a>" numbered="false" alt="Search result image for 'analytics', by Edho Pratama on Unsplash" >}}</div>

 Through our interactions with each other, and with our technologies, we shape, and are shaped by, our changing world.
-This is true across learning communities, and between them, as different communities interact with and learn from each other (or don’t), and as our own different communities – professional, educational, personal – come into contact.
+This is true across learning communities, and between them, as different communities interact with and learn from each other (or don’t), and as different communities – professional, educational, personal – come into contact.

 But how do we support people to learn across these contexts, and how do we understand existing strengths, and learning needs?
 To put it another way:
 > as the world around us changes, how does education keep up?